Skip to main content

 Proteomics Computational Tools

-To advance precision medicine by understanding aspects of the molecular complexity of cancer, the CPTAC program develops novel approaches to process large-scale proteogenomic data sets.
+To advance precision medicine by understanding aspects of the molecular complexity of cancer, the Clinical Proteomic Tumor Analysis Consortium (CPTAC) program develops novel approaches to process large-scale proteogenomic data sets.

 An important part of the CPTAC mission is to make data and tools available and accessible to the greater research community.
 Here, OCCPR has curated a collection of computational tools developed and/or utilized by CPTAC for processing and analysis of proteogenomic data.
-Although NCI does not endorse any specific tool, this list gives researchers a gateway to access bioinformatic tools that are useful for analyzing and/or visualizing large-scale proteomic and proteogenomic datasets generated through high-throughput screens and other approaches.
+Although NCI does not endorse any specific tool, this list serves as a gateway for researchers for accessing bioinformatic tools that are useful for analyzing and/or visualizing large-scale proteomic and proteogenomic datasets generated through high-throughput screens and other approaches.

 Data Access